Skip to main content

 The Metabolic Machinery Breakdown

 Beyond the HPA axis, the intricate machinery of metabolic regulation begins to falter.
 The timing of food intake relative to our internal circadian clock is a critical variable.
-The discovery of in metabolic organs like the pancreas and liver reveals why eating out of sync with our biological day has such potent effects.
+The discovery of peripheral clocks in metabolic organs like the pancreas and liver reveals why eating out of sync with our biological day has such potent effects.

-The pancreas, for example, has its own that governs the expression of genes related to insulin secretion.
+The pancreas, for example, has its own internal clock that governs the expression of genes related to insulin secretion.
 Studies using forced desynchrony protocols, where participants are put on a 28-hour day, demonstrate that the same meal can elicit a vastly different metabolic response depending on when it is consumed.

 Eating during the biological night, a time when the pancreas is programmed for rest and repair, results in a significantly higher glucose response despite increased insulin production.
 This indicates a state of induced insulin resistance, where the body’s cells are less responsive to insulin’s message.